CARMUKYO/eSalba/README.md

 - [✔] Issue reporting with descriptions, photos, and geolocation tagging.
 - [✔] Interactive map visualization of environmental issues.
 - [ ] Commenting system for community discussions.
-- [ ] Basic notifications for new reports and comments.